-E-PHOS - EFFICACY SUMMARY
+FINAL TOUCH - EFFICACY SUMMARY

-E-PHOS has been tested and proven to be effective against a range of micro-organisms.
-European Standard (EN\) test methods were used to prove efficacy against bacteria.
+FINAL TOUCH has been tested and proven to be effective against a range of micro-organisms.
+European Standard (EN) test methods were used to prove efficacy against bacteria and yeast.

 The UKAS accredited Microbiology Laboratory at Evans Vanodine International plc.
-(Testing number 1108) performed tests with bacteria.
+(Testing number 1108) performed tests with bacteria and yeast.
+An expert independent laboratory conducted the tests with Legionella.

-\EN - European Norm
+EN - European Norm